-

 You don’t go to Iceland to watch a solar eclipse.
 The visibility of the event is unlikely.
 Taking a solar eclipse with you as a by-catch on a trip has a different quality.

-So we managed to record the early and late phases with tripod, we had to miss the maximum due to heavy rain and dark clouds.
+So we managed to record the early and late phases with a tripod, we had to miss the maximum due to heavy rain and dark clouds.
 Only a few minutes later than the maximum at 10:16h local time we drove off road into the wilderness and took this photo through the clouds.

 With a picture like this in the box, every other photo of the day is a gift.
 The icebergs of Jökulsarlon were a cool attraction with reflections, sunshine and rain showers alternating.